-In the new year, many of us set big resolutions to get healthy.
+Many of us set big goals to get healthy.
 But soon enough, most of us veer off course from our plans.

-Try a short-term goal and a plan to succeed to help you keep your resolutions.
+Try a short-term goal and a plan to succeed to help you keep your goals.
 We’ve got tips to help your whole family set and achieve your goals.

 Encourage your kids to make their goals about creating healthier and happier lives—not about losing weight.
 In fact, it’s important not to set a weight-loss goal for children.
 Having an action plan for healthy habits is a road map for success that helps remind kids we have control over our actions.